 The Physical Therapy Orthopaedic Residency is a full-time 12-month program.
-Residents experience more than 1,400 hours of clinical practice and an additional 200 hours of individual mentored time from highly trained physical therapists.
+Residents experience more than 1,500 hours of clinical practice and 200 hours of individual mentored time from highly trained physical therapists.

 Didactic and laboratory education, including manual therapy psychomotor skill acquisition, is integrated throughout the curriculum and modeled after the orthopaedic physical therapy description of specialty practice.

 Other curriculum content and directed learning activities include assisting with teaching lectures and laboratory course work, clinical mentoring and teaching physical therapy students, and observing surgery and other medical specialty practices.

 Requirements for residency completion include presenting at journal clubs and Grand Rounds and participating in a research project.

 Grading or evaluation

 The Physical Therapy Orthopaedic Residency uses these evaluative tools:

 - Written examination